vegaprotocol/documentation/docs/concepts/vega-protocol.md

   * accepted values: **any real number**,
   * suggested value: `0`.

-The remaining, model specific parameters are covered in sections below.
+The remaining, model specific parameters are covered below.

 :::note Further reading
 **[Margins and Credit Risk on Vega](https://vega.xyz/papers/margins-and-credit-risk.pdf)** - Note, a position size of 1 is assumed throughout the research paper.